Robert Dale Henderson

-Robert Dale Henderson (March 14, 1945 – April 21, 1993) was an American spree killer.
-He murdered at least twelve victims.
+Robert Dale Henderson (March 14, 1945 – April 21, 1993) was an American spree killer who murdered 12 people over the span of three weeks.

 Early life

 Henderson was born in Missouri, the son of Mary and Robert Henderson.
 At the age of fifteen, he lived in Park Hills, Missouri.
 The Henderson family then moved to Poplar Bluff, Missouri, after which his parents soon divorced.
 He attended Cane Creek High School in Missouri, dropping out in 1962.
 After dropping out, Henderson served in the United States Army.
 He had duties in Fort Polk South, Louisiana, followed by a stint in Korea.

 Henderson was discharged on May 14, 1964, for attacking an officer.
 After being discharged, he worked numerous jobs.
 In the 1970s, Henderson's residence was raided as part of an investigation into a suspected marijuana ring.
 He also had stolen a driver's license in Brevard County, Florida.
 In 1977, Henderson committed a robbery in Laramie, Wyoming, for which he was sent to the Wyoming State Penitentiary in October 1978.
 He was later incarcerated in Robertson, Wyoming.

 Henderson was released in July 1981, moving into the home of tobacco farmer Ivan Barnett, his new wife's father.